simonmichael/hledger/MANUAL.md

 [filter patterns](#filter-patterns) which select a subset of the journal, eg transactions in a certain account.

-To get started quickly, run `hledger add` and follow the prompts to enter some transactions.
+To create an initial journal, run `hledger add` and follow the prompts to enter some transactions.
 Or, save this
 [sample file](http://joyful.com/repos/hledger/data/sample.journal) as
 `.hledger.journal` in your home directory.
 Now try commands like these:

     $ hledger                               # show available commands
-    $ hledger add                           # add some new transactions to the journal file
+    $ hledger add                           # add more transactions to the journal file
     $ hledger balance                       # all accounts with aggregated balances
     $ hledger balance --help                # show help for balance command
     $ hledger balance --depth 1             # only top-level accounts